ivotron/quiho-popper/paper/paper.md

 important factor and the compare again.
 This is repeated for as many features are present in the dataset.

-FGRUPs can also be used as a pointer to where to start with an investigation that looks for the root cause of the regression (@Fig:pipeline, step 5).
+IRUPs can also be used as a pointer to where to start with an investigation that looks for the root cause of the regression (@Fig:pipeline, step 5).
 For example, if _memorymap_ ends up being the most important feature, then we can start by looking at any